MIT-Emerging-Talent/group-2-2022/README.md

 SUSTAINABLE DEVELOPMENT GOAL - QUALITY EDUCATION

-Track and understand how Global Development Goal of inclusive and quality education for all was tackled in selected countries
+Track and the most recent metrics to understand how countries were changing towrds Global Development Goal of inclusive and quality education for all

 <!-- intro + motivation -->